okiave/100-days-of-code/log.md

 2. Ever since mid 2017 I've been going deeper into the rabbit hole of blockchain and decentralized networks.
 Yesterday I came accross this amazing channel and got to see what it was like to push a [simple web app for voting out to the ethereum platform](https://www.youtube.com/watch?v=gSQXq2_j-mw).

 **__Tweaks__**:
 1. Ergonomics ergonomics ergonomics.
 My body has atrophied since day one due to testing and pushing the limits on late night code sessions.
-It seems my best option is to work at my standing desk.
-This makes perfect sense because I've seldomly get back spasims and aches becuase I've tweaked it to fit me like glove for long standing post-processing sessions.
+My neck and upper back have been irregularly getting spasm.
+It seems the healthiest option is to code at my standing desk.
+This makes perfect sense because I've seldomly get back issues and aches becuase I've tweaked it to fit me like glove for standing post-production sessions.

 ---